 New Zealand's Most 'Sea Worthy' Shanty Group™ have been belting out traditional sea songs from Aotearoa, France, Spain, the UK and more, since 2012.
 Sailors and landlubbers from across the world have been battered by the rousing chorus of this two-man (or more) tempest of pure shanty.
 The W.S.S.S believe that 'a shanty shared is a shanty savoured', so they pass out shanty song sheets to one and all so people can sing along,

-The W.S.S.S comprise Vorn Dont le Père Etait Marin, from the indie pop band Vorn, and Lake Davineer, from the electro pop band Lake South.
+The W.S.S.S comprise Vorn Dont le Père Etait Marin, from the indie pop band Vorn, and Lake Davineer.
 Vorn is on squeeze box duties, while Lake strums the git-fiddle.
 Rousing harmonies and raucous foot-stomping abound!
-We also perform as a 4 piece with drums and violin.
+They also perform as a 4 piece with drums and fiddle.

 For bookings contact:

 "What comes first the sea or the shanty?
 For some, the shanty is their only way to relate the un-relatable: the foam of days – a life at Sea.
 For others, a shanty may transmit a maladie, something the sea alone can cure.
 Since time immemorial (1804), members of the Wellington Sea Shanty Society, however, have known there is no separating the salt from the spume.